junxit/us-congress-bills-111/bill.md

   >   - **(B)** the potential impacts of development of those resources on the marine and coastal environment and on human health and safety; and
   >   - **(C)** the long-term economic value to the United States of the balanced and orderly management of those resources that safeguards the environment and respects the multiple values and uses of the outer Continental Shelf;

+- **(1)** by striking paragraph (3) and inserting the following:
+  > - **(3)** the outer Continental Shelf is a vital national resource reserve held by the Federal Government for the public, which should be managed in a manner that—
+  >   - **(A)** recognizes the need of the United States for domestic sources of energy, food, minerals, and other resources;
+  >   - **(B)** minimizes the potential impacts of development of those resources on the marine and coastal environment and on human health and safety; and
+  >   - **(C)** acknowledges the long-term economic value to the United States of the balanced and orderly management of those resources that safeguards the environment and respects the multiple values and uses of the outer Continental Shelf;

 - **(2)** in paragraph (4)(C), by striking the period at the end and inserting a semicolon;
 - **(3)** in paragraph (5), by striking “; and” and inserting a semicolon;
 - **(4)** by redesignating paragraph (6) as paragraph (7);